Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 the specific Active Directory User.
 If you are using an Active Directory Service Principal, then hit the `Add new` button, then `Select principal`.
 In the next blade, type the name of the Application added in the prior section to Active Directory.
-Select this application by clicking on it and the Select button on the bottom of the blade.
+Select this application by clicking on it and the `Select` button on the bottom of the blade.

 #### Step 2: Set Secret Permissions
-From the `Configure from template (optional)` pulldown, select either `Key & Secret Management` or `Secret Management`, then hit OK.
+From the `Configure from template (optional)` pulldown, select either `Key & Secret Management` or `Secret Management`, then click the `OK` button.

 ![74-akv-step2-0.png](https://azurebatchshipyard.blob.core.windows.net/github/74-akv-step2-0.png)